SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 ## Collecting logs for the Google Cloud Functions app

-This section describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services and provides instructions for configuring log collection for the Google Cloud Functions App.
+This section describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services and provides instructions for configuring log collection for the Google Cloud Functions app.

 ### Collection Process for GCP Services